Penn Mutual Life Insurance

 Standard & Poor’s (S&P) is a leading stock index provider (S&P 500) and one of the original big three credit agencies in the United States.
 Their scale ranges from AAA at the highest end to D at the lowest.

-S&P awarded Penn Mutual a rating of A+ in both credit and financial strength in 2013 and has continued to affirm that, saying in November 2019: “Penn Mutual has a strong competitive position with diversified distribution channels and a solid market presence in U.S. markets.”
+S&P awarded the company a rating of A+ in both credit and financial strength in 2013 and has continued to affirm that, saying in November 2019: “Penn Mutual has a strong competitive position with diversified distribution channels and a solid market presence in U.S. markets.”

 NAIC Complaint Index